Populate the sidearea with useful widgets. It’s simple to add images, categories, latest post, social media icon links, tag clouds, and more.

 Let’s dig in!

 The history of airline CEOs saying that their airlines will move beyond airline ticket sales only to become travel retailers is well-documented.
 Michael O’Leary saying Ryanair would become the Amazon of travel is an overused example at this point.
+We also covered how Eurowings plans to become more than an airline – a digital travel companion.

 If you’ve listened to any of AirAsia’ CEO Tony Fernandes’ speeches, you’ve heard the same type of thing.
 Here is one of his last talks where Fernandes explained how AirAsia is moving from being just an airline towards becoming a digital retailer.